bondy-io/bondy/apps/bondy_router/doc_extras/data_model.md

   that did not observe it.
 This is why two nodes that independently add the same user to different groups both succeed — the lost update an LWW `groups` list would suffer is structurally impossible when each membership is its own cell.
+- **`aw`** — an **add-wins map**, the fold for `bondy_realm_keys`, the global registry of realm signing keys keyed by `kid`.
+Concurrent key additions on different nodes all survive the merge.
-- **`mv`** (a multi-value register, sibling-preserving) and **`aw`** (an add-wins map) are defined fold classes available to the substrate but not currently bound to a table.
+- **`mv`** (a multi-value register, sibling-preserving) is a defined fold class available to the substrate but not currently bound to a table.
 Grants and sources are *modelled* as sibling-preserving — so a genuinely concurrent multi-node grant edit could be surfaced rather than silently resolved — but run as `lww` today; the distinction only matters under concurrent cross-node edits.

 ### Change notification: `publish`